KartikIITH/CardioNet_AI-Powered-Cardiac-Region-Detection-in-Chest-X-Rays-Using-Deep-Learning/README.md

 # CardioNet_AI-Powered-Cardiac-Region-Detection-in-Chest-X-Rays-Using-Deep-Learning

-Overview
+🚀 CardioNet: AI-Powered Cardiac Region Detection in Chest X-Rays Using Deep Learning 🧠 Overview
 This project demonstrates the application of advanced artificial intelligence and deep learning for medical image analysis.
 The core objective is to detect and localize the cardiac region in chest X-ray images by predicting bounding boxes around the heart.
 Built using a custom-labeled dataset and a modified ResNet18 architecture, this work integrates robust data engineering, augmentation, and modern convolutional neural networks for a real-world healthcare problem.

-Data
+📊 Data
-Dataset Source: Derived from the RSNA Pneumonia Detection Challenge (Kaggle link), using 496 X-ray images annotated with custom heart bounding boxes.
+Dataset Source: Derived from the RSNA Pneumonia Detection Challenge ([Kaggle link]), using 496 X-ray images annotated with custom heart bounding boxes.

 Labels: X-ray images are paired with bounding box coordinates (xmin, xmax, ymin, ymax), enabling supervised regression training for object localization.

-Medical Background
+💡 Medical Background
 Cardiac detection in X-rays is instrumental for evaluating heart size and position, aiding in the identification of conditions like cardiomyopathy and possible cardiac displacement due to pneumothorax or atelectasis.

 Early and automated localization supports faster diagnosis, reducing risks of severe courses and long-term complications.

-Task
+🎯 Task
 Build an AI system to predict the bounding box surrounding the heart in each chest X-ray image.

-Methodology
+🛠️ Methodology
-Data Preprocessing & Augmentation
+🏗️ Data Preprocessing & Augmentation
 Resize images from 1024x1024 to 224x224 pixels (labels are scaled accordingly).

-Standardize pixel values to the range and normalize using dataset mean and standard deviation.
+Standardize pixel values to the [0][1] range and normalize using dataset mean and standard deviation.

 Split dataset into 400 training and 96 validation images based on subject IDs.

 Data Augmentation applied identically to both images and bounding boxes:

-Gamma contrast adjustments (0.7, 1.7)
+🔸 Gamma contrast adjustments (0.7, 1.7)

-Scaling (0.8, 1.2)
+🔸 Scaling (0.8, 1.2)

-Rotation (-10°, +10°)
+🔸 Rotation (-10°, +10°)

-Translation (±10 px)
+🔸 Translation (±10 px)

-Z-normalization formula:

-x
-n
-o
-r
-m
-=
-x
-−
-μ
-σ
-x
-norm
- =
-σ
-x−μ
+Z-normalization is applied for better convergence.

-Model Architecture & Training
+🔬 Model Architecture & Training
 Architecture: ResNet18, adapted to:

-Take single-channel (grayscale) X-ray images as input.
+🖤 Take single-channel (grayscale) X-ray images as input.

-Output four values corresponding to the bounding box
+🖼️ Output four values corresponding to the bounding box (xmin, xmax, ymin, ymax)
-(
-x
-m
-i
-n
-,
-x
-m
-a
-x
-,
-y
-m
-i
-n
-,
-y
-m
-a
-x
-)
-(xmin,xmax,ymin,ymax).

 Loss Function: Mean Squared Error (MSE) for regression of bounding box coordinates.

-Optimizer: Adam (learning rate
+Optimizer: Adam (lr=1e-4)
-1
-×
-10
-−
-4
-1×10
-−4
- ).

 Training: 50 epochs with robust augmentation pipeline and PyTorch-based training loop.

-Results
+🏆 Results
 Demonstrates high-accuracy localization capability for the heart in chest X-ray images.

 Model design and data engineering pipeline show readiness for integration into clinical workflows or as a core module in medical AI products.

-Usage Instructions
+📦 Usage Instructions
 Prepare Data: Gather and annotate X-ray images with heart bounding boxes as per RSNA Challenge.

 Run Preprocessing: Use included scripts/notebooks to preprocess, augment, and split data.